bboynton97/Cancer_Prediction_NN/README.md

 There are existing memory leaks that Valgrind identifies as "possibly lost", "still reachable", and "suppressed".
 The Valgrind documentation defines these as not true memory leaks and not to worry about them.
 I'm still worried about them.
 I have deleted everything I have created on the stack and have not gotten rid of the leaks at the time of this writing.

 Finally, there are some exploding/vanishing gradient issues on both datasets.
 The XOR dataset provides the best accuracies, but because of the randomly initialized beginning connection weights, the gradients can still sometimes "explode" or "vanish".
-This can be seen when every inference does not return a value (exploding) or when every inference returns either 1 or 0 (vanishing).
+This can be seen when every inference does not return a value or the same value every time (exploding) or when every inference returns either 1 or 0 (vanishing).
 In this case, simply quit the program and restart to get better results.

 ## Challenges